tjunghans/lectures/fe-testing/articles/tdd.md

 >4.
 Run all tests and see them all succeed.
 >5.
 Refactor to remove duplication.

-A first assertion will check if the method is available.
-A second may test for the correct arguments.
-Another for the expected return value and so on.
-Writing assertions step by step and only writing the minimum amount of code to make the test go green, will keep the production code lean.
-Less code means less to debug and improved readability.

-## Writing better unit tests
-In the last chapter of his book [Test-Driven JavaScript Development](http://www.tddjs.com), Christian Johansen has tips on writing better unit tests.

-- Improve readability by clearly stating the intent of the test.
-- Keep tests small and simple.
-This also goes for production code.
-- A good test suite (collection of unit tests) should serve as a documentation for the production code being tested.
-- Name the test clearly.
-If you are using bdd then keep the requirement as short and precise. eg. "it should `verb goes here` something".

 Further reading:
 - http://www.agiledata.org/essays/tdd.html
 - http://en.wikipedia.org/wiki/Test-driven_development